mgbaybay/Bootcamp-Activities-Projects/README.md

 3. Some activities were done multiple times using different methods
 4. All codes/functions written have been analyzed.
 I refrain from copying-and-pasting codes from the internet
 5. I try to write a README file on each folder which explains the logic or process in writing the code
+6. Only activities are included.
+Exercises/code alongs are not included

 For questions and corrections, kindly dm me on discord (MG#8093).
 Thanks! :)